legalprogrammer/stackciti/README.md

 yarn dev
 ```

-This is digital agency website that offers
+This is digital agency website that offers a range software development services
 Open the website [stackciti.com](http://www.stackiciti.com/)